TakingItCasual/easymc/docs/commands.rst

 Delete an IAM user's existing access key(s) and create a new access key for the user.
 Requires one argument: The name of the user.
 If rotating an access key for a user other than yourself, the user's zipped config directory is (re)generated.
-If you want to add the RSA private key needed for SSH to the .zip, use the :bash:`--ssh_key` argument.
+To add the RSA private key needed for SSH to the .zip, use the :bash:`--ssh_key` argument.

 :bash:`user delete`
 ~~~~~~~~~~~~~~~~~~~